xyqproject/Molecular-similarity-for-data-analysis/README.md

 # Molecular-similarity-for-data-analysis
-the codes and stasets about applications based on Molecular similarity for chemical data analysis in CAMD
+the codes and datasets about applications based on Molecular similarity for chemical data analysis in CAMD